-Professional marketers tend to prioritize Amazon RoAS as a metric because it justifies the ad spend.
+Professional marketers prioritize Amazon RoAS as a metric because it justifies the ad spend.
 It also allows for easy comparison to other marketing parts since it is the standard marketing metric.
-However, what Amazon ACoS possesses and displays is a very direct means of gauging the profit of an ad campaign accrues.
-Amazon ACoS focuses on costs of ads in relation to sales generated; Amazon RoAS focuses on returns from advertisements as a result of product sales.
+However, what Amazon ACoS possesses and displays is a straightforward means of gauging the profit of an ad campaign accrues.
+Amazon ACoS focuses on the costs of ads in relation to sales generated, whereas Amazon RoAS focuses on returns from advertisements resulting from product sales.

 There is also a slight mental shift that comes from viewing ads as an investment rather than as a cost.
-As an example, which would you more straightforward and better to tell a client if you were an advertising agency?
+For example, which of the following would you rather tell a client?

-"Our advertising cost of sale has decreased to 20%" or
+- "Our advertising cost of sale has decreased to 20%."

-"We are making a return of 5x the advertising spends."
+- "We are making a return of 5x the advertising spend."

-Both show that for each dollar you spent on ads, earnings of $5 were made.
-But each has a separate emotional impact.
+Both show that for each dollar you spent on ads, $5 was earned.
+Nonetheless, each has a distinct emotional impact.

 Amazon RoAS is the standard measurement in Amazon PPC software and other digital advertising firms.
 Amazon ACoS is an Amazon-centric standard of measurement.
-So, it might be proper to ask the question as this, 'why did Amazon choose Amazon ACoS to begin with'?
+So, it might be proper to ask the question, "why did Amazon choose Amazon ACoS to begin with?"

 Firstly, it might be that Amazon ACoS is in line with Amazon's campaign-focused approach.
 To speculate, it might just have been a way to make the platform different.
 And the current switch to Amazon RoAS might be about joining the group.

-Amazon is fast becoming a major player in the digital advertising industry, although it is smaller than Facebook and Google.
-According to Statista, Its gross digital ad revenues increased 23.5% this year to $12.75 billion, bringing its US market share from 7.8% to 9.5%.
+Amazon is quickly becoming a significant player in the digital advertising industry, although smaller than Facebook and Google.
+According to Statista, its gross digital ad revenues increased 23.5% to $12.75 billion this year, bringing its US market share from 7.8% to 9.5%.

 As Amazon gradually becomes a more significant part of the larger digital advertising industry, they will be looking to increase their appeal to brands both on and off the platform.

-The use of the Amazon RoAS metric makes it easier for brands to sell several platforms to benchmark their Amazon campaigns' success against their other advertising channels.
-This allows Amazon to also provide a similar comparison of its ad's performance against competing platforms.
+The use of the Amazon RoAS benchmark makes it easier for brands to sell several products to measure their Amazon campaigns' success against their other advertising channels.
+This allows Amazon to provide a similar comparison of its ad's performance against competing platforms.
 Lastly, it becomes easier for brands and agencies that justify their ad spend in terms of returns to apply the RoAS formula to advertising on Amazon.

-Growth aside, there's another twist to Amazon's potential future dominance of the digital ad market: its voice offerings using Alexa.
-As Alexa-controlled devices become more prominent, Amazon is strategically placed to deliver voice ads.
-Again, Amazon RoAS helps set a standard to measure these ads' success compared to the usual offerings.
+Growth aside, there is another twist to Amazon's potential future dominance of the digital ad market: its voice offerings using Alexa.
+As Alexa-controlled devices become more prominent, Amazon strategically delivers voice ads.
+But, again, Amazon RoAS helps set a standard to measure these ads' success compared to the usual offerings.

-Amazon Advertising has done a fine job delivering on Amazon PPC software product advertising.
-But they have to be acknowledged for being able to attract more than just the big advertising dollars.
-They will have to convince advertisers on whole-package solutions that drive contact with customers.
+Amazon advertising has done a fine job delivering on Amazon PPC software product advertising.
+They will have to convince advertisers on whole-package solutions that drive customer contact.

-Amazon has to convince marketing organizations and advertising agencies that Amazon Advertising will help them deliver successful advert campaigns with a proven return-on-investment.
-They also need to improve the attribution and metric tools to enable advertisers better understand the actual performance of an entire social media portfolio.
+Amazon has to convince marketing organizations and advertising agencies that Amazon advertising will help them deliver successful ad campaigns with a proven return on investment.
+They also need to improve the attribution and metric tools to provide advertisers with a better understanding of the actual performance of an entire social media portfolio.

 Finally, Amazon will have to show advertisers that they understand their contribution throughout the shopping journey, and Amazon RoAS helps with all this.

 Amazon PPC software ads can be expensive.
-It isn't easy in a very competitive market to always ensure the numbers work and win search term bids.
+It is not easy to always ensure the numbers work and win search term bids in a very competitive market.
 Amazon ACoS is the fast check that tells you that your ad campaign is spending less than your profit margin pre-advertising.

 Although Amazon RoAS can deliver the same perspective, because Amazon ACoS is presented as a percentage instead of a return multiplier, it becomes easy to compare against pre-advertising profit margin.
-And the Amazon ACoS cost-centric nature helps in understanding how changes impact your ad campaign's efficacy.
+And the Amazon ACoS cost-centric nature helps sellers understand how changes impact an ad campaign's efficacy.

-From the explanations given above, it becomes noteworthy that both Amazon ACoS and Amazon RoAS provide almost similar information.
+From the explanations given above, it becomes noteworthy that both Amazon ACoS and Amazon RoAS provide similar information.
 So, using any of them will depend on what you better understand and are comfortable with.
-Most Amazon Sellers and Vendors who have been on Amazon for a long-time, they would prefer Amazon ACoS.
-For brands and advertising agencies that are new to Amazon, they would likely go for Amazon RoAS.
-But, it's all a matter of perspective, and it is worth experimenting with both to see which you would prefer.
+For example, most Amazon sellers and vendors who have been on Amazon for a long time prefer Amazon ACoS.
+For brands and advertising agencies new to Amazon, they would likely go for Amazon RoAS.
+Nevertheless, it is all a matter of perspective, and it is worth experimenting with both to see which you prefer.

-The key takeaway from Amazon ACoS and Amazon RoAS is standardizing the figure you derive against your break-even point (which is the total amount you can spend on ad campaigns and still turn a profit).
-But it's also vital to note that all revenue is not created equal.
+The key takeaway from Amazon ACoS and Amazon RoAS is standardizing the figure you derive against your breakeven point (which is the total amount you can spend on ad campaigns and still turn a profit).
+But it is also vital to note that all revenue is not created equal.

 Amazon ACoS is a popular standard used to measure the success of Amazon PPC software campaigns.
-Alone, it doesn't provide insight into the most significant KPI, which is profitability.
-The break-even Amazon ACoS is the flip point between a profit-making campaign and a profit-losing one.
+Alone, it does not provide sufficient insight into the most significant KPI, which is profitability.
+The breakeven Amazon ACoS is the flip point between a profit-making campaign and a profit-losing one.

-The break-even Amazon ACoS corresponds to your product sales profit margin.
-The pre-advertising profit margin stipulated for a given product is the maximum amount spent on advertising and producing a profit.
-In order terms, it's your break-even Amazon ACoS.
+The breakeven Amazon ACoS corresponds to your product sales profit margin.
+The maximum amount spent on advertising and producing a profit is the pre-advertising profit margin stipulated for a given product.

-three vital data are required when calculating profit margin:
+Three crucial data points are needed when calculating profit margin:

-- Revenue: The income earned from selling your products.
+- Revenue, which is the income earned from selling your products

-- Cost of goods sold (COGS): This is the amount of money used in manufacturing your products.
-It includes the following manufacturing costs, taxes, and storage costs.
+- COGS, which is the amount of money used in manufacturing your products.
+It includes the following manufacturing costs, taxes, and storage costs

-- Gross Profit: This is your revenue minus COGS.
+- Gross profit, which is your revenue minus COGS

-Dividing Gross profit by revenue equals profit margin.
-If your Amazon ACoS exceeds the pre-advertising profit margin, you've passed your break-even point.
+Dividing gross profit by revenue equals profit margin.
+You have surpassed your breakeven point if your Amazon ACoS exceeds the pre-advertising profit margin.

 For example: If you generate $200 in sales from $50 advertising spend, the return on ad spend would be 4x (or 400%).

 Then Amazon ACoS for the values given above would be 25%.
-This further buttresses the fact that Amazon RoAS of 4x is an Amazon ACoS of 25%.
+This supports the fact that Amazon RoAS of 4x is an Amazon ACoS of 25%.

 There is a need to ensure that your Amazon ACoS is lesser than your pre-advertising profit margin.
-The wider you make the gap, the higher the profit margin will be, and the more profit your business makes.
+The wider the gap, the higher the profit margin, and the more profit your business will earn.

-It's easier and cheaper to retain a customer than gain a new one.
+It is easier and more affordable to retain a customer than gain a new one.
 By pushing to increase CLV, profitability will increase.
-Suppose CLV is accurately calculated on a product-specific level.
-It will change the break-even point required to sell that product in the long run and change the amount needed to be spent on advertising and produce a profit.
+For example, suppose CLV is accurately calculated on a product-specific level.
+In that case, it will change the breakeven point required to sell that product in the long run and change the amount needed to be spent on advertising and produce a profit.

-For example: if an ad connects with one customer and generates sales an average of three more times.
-Using the values in the example above, your break-even Amazon ACoS now becomes $320 ($800-$480).
-This implies you could spend $320 upfront on the same ad and be at your CLV break-even Amazon ACoS.
+Assume an ad connects with one customer and generates sales an average of three more times.
+Using the values in the example above, your breakeven Amazon ACoS now becomes $320 ($800-$480).
+This implies you could spend $320 upfront on the same ad and be at your CLV breakeven Amazon ACoS.